MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-265-Rules-Delegation-Authority/section-265.7.md

-##### § 265.7 Functions delegated to Director of Division of Banking Supervision and Regulation. #####
+##### § 265.7 Functions delegated to Director of Division of Supervision and Regulation. #####

-The Board's Director of the Division of Banking Supervision and Regulation (or the Director's delegee) is authorized:
+The Board's Director of the Division of Supervision and Regulation (or the Director's delegee) is authorized:

 (a) *Procedure* - (1) *Cease and desist orders.* To refuse, with the prior concurrence of the appropriate Reserve Bank and the Board's General Counsel, an application to the Board to stay, modify, terminate, or set aside any effective cease and desist order previously issued by the Board under section 8(b) of the Federal Deposit Insurance Act (12 U.S.C.
 1818(b)), or any written agreement between the Board or the Reserve Bank and a bank holding company or any nonbanking subsidiary thereof or a state member bank.